 To help new clients develop their research skills and familiarize themselves with the resources available the State Records Office operates regular public seminars.
 These seminars have proven to be very popular in the past with fledgling family historians.

-The State Library's Genealogy Centre on the first floor of the Alexander Library Building provides a full weekday/weekend service but is also manned by volunteers from WAGS between 9am - 1pm Tuesday to Thursday.
+The State Library's Genealogy Centre on the first floor of the Alexander Library Building provides a full weekday/weekend service but is also manned by volunteers from FHWA between 9.30am - 1pm Tuesday to Thursday.
 In addition to providing a starting point for beginners these experienced genealogists can also help more advanced family historians overcome dead ends in their research.

 Records of Genealogical Importance